Search

 Chuck Bednarik

-Chuck Bednarik (born May 1, 1925 in Bethlehem, Pennsylvania) is a former professional football player, best remembered as one of the most devastating tacklers in the history of football.
-He played for the Philadelphia Eagles of the NFL from the late 1940s to the early 1960s and, upon retirement, was voted entry into the Pro Football Hall of Fame.
+Charles (Chuck) Philip Bednarik (born May 1, 1925 in Bethlehem, Pennsylvania) is a former American football player, best remembered as a devastating tackler for the Philadelphia Eagles of the NFL from the late 1940s to the early 1960s.
+He is a member of Pro Football Hall of Fame.

-Bednarik began playing football in his hometown of Bethlehem.
-After graduating from Bethlehem's Liberty High School, Bednarik entered the United States Air Force and served in Germany.
-He subsequently attended the University of Pennsylvania in Philadelphia, where he was an All-American.
-At the University of Pennsylvania, he also was seventh in Heisman Trophy voting in 1948 and won the Maxwell Award that year.
+Bednarik began playing football as a boy in his hometown in Bethlehem, Pennsylvania.
+After graduating from Liberty High School in Bethlehem, Bednarik entered the United States Air Force and served in Germany.
+He attended the University of Pennsylvania, where he was an All American.
+He also was seventh in Heisman Trophy voting in 1948 and won the Maxwell Award that year.

-Bednarik proved extremely durable.
-In 14 seasons, he missed just three games.
-He was named All-Pro eight times, and was the last professional player to play both offense and defense on a regular basis.
-Additionally, on special teams, Bednarik kicked off for the Eagles.
+In 14 seasons, Bednarik missed just three games.
+He was named all-pro eight times, and was the last player to play both offense and defense on a regular basis.
+Additionally, Bednarik kicked off for the Eagles for many years.

-Bednarik retired from football in 1962.
-He was elected to the Pro Football Hall of Fame five years later, in 1967.
+Bednarik retired in 1962.
+He was elected to the Pro Football Hall of Fame in Canton, Ohio in 1967.

 See also